ruarfff/ruarfff-site/posts/circleci-pr-only/index.md

 ---
 title: "How to only run a job on a pull request in CircleCI"
-excerptOther: "It's tricky to conditionally run jobs in CircleCI.
+description: "It's tricky to conditionally run jobs in CircleCI.
 This is one method that might be useful in some cases."
 postDate: "2021-07-27"
 date: "2021-07-27"
 tags: